-we study.
-We'll go beyond what the text has to say, and collaborate to brainstorm new perspectives on the subject and how it relates to other disciplines or areas of our lives.
+DISCUSSIONS (15 %): Online discussion based on articles and videos will be used for further exploration of the topics we study.
+We'll go beyond what the text has to say, and look at new perspectives on the stopics and how they relate to other disciplines or areas of our lives.
 As such, students will be assessed by their participation in the Discussion Forum.